zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 var global_var  = "a global variable"
 ```

-if we want to print the global_var we can access it directly by the variable name
+if we want to print the global_var we can access it directly by the variable username

 ```javascript
 console.log(global_var)